wondercraft-co/wonderplate-shopify-cli/docs/docs/assets.md

   └─ open-sans-regular.static.woff2
 ```

-2. Create a shopify snippet running the generator command: And selecting the `Snippet` option.
+2. Create a shopify snippet running the generator command.
 The following command will generate the file `snippets/fonts.liquid`

 ```
 npm run generate -- -- --name "fonts" --type "snippet"
 ```

-3. Add the following code to the `snippets/fonts.liquid` file.
+3. Add the following code to the new `snippets/fonts.liquid` file.

 ```liquid
 {% style %}